srinjoyc/fcl-docs/README.md

 ## `fcl.decode(response)`

-Decodes the raw string returned from Cadence into regular JSON consumable by javascript.
+Decodes the raw response from `fcl.send()` into the appropriate JSON representation of all relevant keys and values.

 ### Note